FemtoEmacs/nimacros/nimacros/chaps/nimdoc1.md

 the next buffer you want to edit.
 If you press `C-x C-b`, lem provides a list of all buffers available, so you can choose one.
-In this case, issue a `C-x o` command so that the cursor switches to the buffer list window and you can choose the destination buffer.
+In this case, issue a `C-x o` command so that the cursor switches to the buffer list window, from where you can choose the destination buffer.

 ![](figs-prefix/minibuffer.jpg "Minibuffer"){width=250px}

 (@minibuffer) Fibonacci Function

-The above figure shows the editor.
-On the minibuffer you can read the following message that was left there as the aftermath of a `C-x C-s` save file command:
+The figure above shows the editor.
+On the minibuffer you can read the following message that was left there as the byproduct of a `C-x C-s` save file command:

 > `Wrote /Users/ed/work/fib.nim`